Sheran Yeini

-Sheran Yeini (sometimes Sherran or Shiran, שרן ייני; born 8 December 1986) is an Israeli professional footballer who captains the Israeli Premier League club Maccabi Tel Aviv, and a retired player and captain of the Israel national team.
+Sheran Yeini (sometimes Sherran or Shiran, שרן ייני; born 8 December 1986) is an Israeli former professional footballer who spent most of his career with Israeli Premier League club Maccabi Tel Aviv, also captaining the side, and had a two-season stint with Eredivisie club Vitesse.
+At international level, he made 32 appearances for the Israel national team, which he also captained.
 Throughout his career he has played several defensive positions including defensive midfielder, centre-back, and both full-back positions.

 Early and personal life

 Yeini was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish (Russian-Jewish and Polish-Jewish) descent.
 His late Israeli-born father Lior Yeini (1936–2021) was a prominent singer and actor in Israel during the 1960s and 1970s.
 His maternal great-aunt is Israeli singer Naomi Polani, granddaughter of Zionist pioneer Dr. Chaim Chissin.

 He also holds a Polish passport, on account of his Ashkenazi Jewish (Polish-Jewish) ancestry, which eases the move to certain European football leagues.

 He married his Israeli girlfriend Shelly (née Aviv) on 23 May 2015, a PhD in law; and they have a daughter and a son.